chrimesdev/dtos-authentication-ui/README.md

 ### Environment variables

-Create a `.env` file which should override environment variables required to run locally:
+Create a `.env` file to set environment variables required to run locally:

 ```
 # Default